-Physical Emotional/cognitive Behavioural • Try to eat a balanced and healthy diet Have a habit of exercising regularly Try to get enough sleep every night Avoid or decrease the use of substances like alcohol, Khat, cigarette etc Take breaks as needed as overworking will lead to increased levels of stress and burnout Set aside some time each day for activities which you find interesting or fun, but which are not related to work.
-Seek help from others if you are concerned about your mental health Relaxation exercises, like the breathing exercise we did earlier, can be very helpful in dealing with stress when practiced daily. • Try to maintain a balance between work and personal life.
-Take time to talk to a trusted colleague about difficulties or negative things you have experienced during the day before you leave your work place for the day Spend time with friends or family, going to religious place, reading books, walking or exercise, watching a movie.
+Physical Emotional/cognitive Behavioural Try to eat a balanced and healthy diet Have a habit of exercising regularly Try to get enough sleep every night • Avoid or decrease the use of substances like alcohol, Khat, cigarette etc Take breaks as needed as overworking will lead to increased levels of stress and burnout Relaxation exercises, like the breathing exercise we did earlier, can be very helpful in dealing with stress when practiced daily.
+Spend time with friends • Try to maintain a balance between work and personal life.
+Set aside some time each day for activities which you find interesting or fun, but which are not related to work.
+Seek help from others if you are concerned about your mental health .
+Take time to talk to a trusted colleague about difficulties or negative things you have experienced during the day before you leave your work place for the day or family, going to religious place, reading books, walking or exercise, watching a movie.
 Help could be sought from a trusted colleague, a family member or a friend and/or if the problem is severe from another health/mental health professional

-- Seek help from others if you are concerned about your mental health. - Refer to your PHCG (page 123) for signs and symptoms of mental health problems like depression and anxiety disorders
+- · Seek help from others if you are concerned about your mental health. - · Refer to your PHCG (page 123) for signs and symptoms of mental health problems like depression and anxiety disorders

-1.3.1: SHOW VIDEO 1A: NEBIAT IS INTERVIEWING A WOMAN WITH HYPERTENSION OR CHOOSE VIDEO 2A: NEBIAT INTERVIEWING A WOMAN ATTENDING FOR ANTENATAL CARE
+1.3.1: SHOW VIDEO 1A/1B: NEBIAT IS INTERVIEWING A WOMAN WITH HYPERTENSION

+OR CHOOSE VIDEO 1B: NEBIAT INTERVIEWING A WOMAN ATTENDING FOR ANTENATAL CARE

-- 1. Now ask the participants to comment on what they have noticed from the video (write responses on the flip chart) - Possible responses of participants after watching the video:
+Comment on what you have noticed from the video (write responses on the flip chart the good and not good responses after watching the video)